codeandclay/super8blog/_posts/2016-03-19-an-interview-with-andre-favre-maker-of-bolex-the-last-employee.markdown

 image:
 ---

 Bolex is an anachronism; a maker of clockwork cameras in the digital age.
-Though mass production has long ceased, the company still supplies spring and motor driven versions of its famous H16 camera; [hand-built to order](http://www.bolex.ch/NEW/?p=6).
+Though mass production has long ceased, the company still builds spring and motor driven versions of its famous H16 camera; [hand-built to order](http://www.bolex.ch/NEW/?p=6).

 Bolex was once the largest employer in French Switzerland but operations have scaled down somewhat in recent years.
 Although officially retired and now working part-time, Otello Diotallevi is the company's last employee.